prateek-aher/hashnode-blogs/ckl9tn4t4026plws14fowdoiw.md

  1. Dr. Angela Yu's [The Complete 2021 Flutter Development Bootcamp with Dart](https://www.udemy.com/course/flutter-bootcamp-with-dart/).
 This one comes recommended by the Flutter team themselves.
  2. Maximilian Schwarzmüller's  -  [Flutter & Dart - The Complete Guide [2021 Edition]](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/).

----
+# Conclusion
+If you haven’t, I encourage you to [try Flutter](https://flutter.dev/docs/get-started/install).
+As with any new technology, there’s some learning curve involved.
+Thankfully the developer experience is pleasant and the documentation is amazing.
+The [/r/FlutterDev subreddit](https://www.reddit.com/r/FlutterDev/) has plenty of helpful content coming every week.

 With Flutter, you can build almost anything.
-If you have a cool app idea, like a chat where people can only talk through GIFs, you can use Flutter.
+If you have a cool app idea, like a chat app where people can only talk through GIFs, you can use Flutter.
 If you want to build the next big communication desktop app, like Skype, Flutter is a great option.

-With Flutter the possibilities are endless and you can start right now.
+The possibilities are endless and you can start right now.

-#### I hope my article encouraged some of you to try out Flutter for building your apps.
-If you liked it, consider tweeting it to your network.

 Ciao!